Why could we say that Slovenia is the world capital of honey?

-Martina: I believe that honey is a perfect MICE product.
+Martina: I believe that honey presents a very intriguing stroy in our incentive programs.
 You want to pamper your team and often, you also want them to de-stress.
 Honey is known for its anti-stress effects.
 It also works like a glue and with incentive events, we want to connect the team, stick them like a glue and we can (literally) stick them with honey.

 Martina: Beekeeping brings a once in a lifetime experience for incentive groups that you can experience only in Slovenia.
 Our beekeeping culture and knowledge is in our blood and you can experience a real culinary treat by tasting sparkling honey wine, experience +10 kinds of honey, honey cookies, honey picnic and more.
-To pamper your soul and take care of your health, you can indulge yourself with honey massage, that detoxifies your body or experience API therapy, with which you inhale the air from the bee honeycomb.
+To pamper your soul and take care of your health, you can indulge yourself with honey massage that detoxifies your body or experience API therapy where you inhale the air from the bee honeycomb.

 What would be your recommendation for groups that like testing their creativity?

-Martina: Groups can create their own “panjska koncnica” – home for bees and paint it in their own way and that is deeply connected to Slovenian culture.
-They can make honey candles and even become beekeepers – dress up in the protective beekeeper’s suit, open the honeycomb and take out the honey with their own hands.
+Martina: Groups can create their own “panjska koncnica” – home for bees and paint it in their own way, which is deeply connected to the Slovenian culture.
+Incentive guests can make honey candles and even become beekeepers – dress up in the protective beekeeper’s suit, open the honeycomb and take out the honey with their own hands.